Managing up: What it means and why it’s important

-People willingly recommend effective managers to others and the people they manage feel valued.
-Your effectiveness when managing up is tied to how you make your manager feel valued, and sharing in mutual success.
+People willingly recommend effective managers to others, and the people they manage feel valued.
+Your effectiveness when managing up is tied to how you make your manager feel valued and share in mutual success.

 With a results-oriented manager, a way to manage up is to acknowledge the importance of performance standards – and meet them.
 Supporting your teammates in maintaining performance standards helps your manager (and your team) succeed.